“And the people of the prince who is to come shall destroy the city and the sanctuary.” Daniel 9:26

-God Himself will be the temple in which everything will eternally exist (v22).
+Instead, a new, permanent Temple will be established.
+God Himself will be the Temple in which everything will eternally exist (Revelation 21:22).

 There will be no more sorrow, no more tears, no more fear, and no more evil.
 And certainly, no Roman army bent on destruction.
 Instead, we can look forward to an eternity of beauty and peace spent with Jesus Christ, the Lord of our salvation.

 It will be so glorious!
 I can’t wait to see it.

 Many heartfelt thanks to Chantale.
 Your contributions to this article are so much appreciated.